zen3ger/conrod-guessing_game/README.md

 ### 5. Logic

-I already asked you to skip ahead and write this code in `logic.rs`, the only thing left is to walk you through!
+I previously asked you to skip ahead and write this code in `logic.rs`, the only thing left is to walk you through!

 ```rust
 use app::{GameData, AppData, Ids};